Dairy-Free Diet Guide: Easy Tips & Helpful Advice

 Making almond milk from scratch is quick and simple.
 Since you don’t need your homemade milk to last for weeks, you can skip the additives and select higher-quality ingredients than what appears in commercial brands.

 Rather than work from a recipe, the best way to make your first batch of almond milk is to wing it.
-After you’ve made a few batches you’ll start getting a feel for the proportions you like best.
+After you’ve made a few batches you’ll get a feel for the proportions you like best.
 For your first attempt, begin with a small handful of raw almonds and two cups (about half a liter) of water.
-Blendtecs or Vitamixes will give you superior results compared to a regular blender.
+A Blendtec or Vitamix will give you superior results compared to a regular blender.

 Commercial producers finely strain their milks to eliminate sediment, since their products have a lengthy shelf life.
 You may decide to not strain at all, especially if you’re pouring your homemade milk over cereal.
 Leaving your milk un-strained will retain its fiber and deliver better nutrition.
 Just shake thoroughly before serving.